regmtait/regmtait.co.uk/_posts/2017-11-15-intranet-needs.md

 ---

 Most business users now use Office 365.
 Microsoft are good at providing tools but there's a lot of confusing overlap.
 For example, [Microsoft Teams](https://products.office.com/en-us/microsoft-teams/group-chat-software) overlaps with Skype and other Microsoft products, yet seems to stand alone.
-Don't get me started about the the old legacy products of Word, PowerPoint and Excel which come from a pre-intranet age.
+Don't get me started about the the legacy products of Word, PowerPoint and Excel which come from a pre-intranet age.

 The job of the intranet designer is to absorb this complexity by creating a unified user experience.
 We need to focus on the user's task rather than their tools.
 By understanding their behaviour, we can create work flows that provide a seamless experience.